Max-i Fieldbus

 • It is possible to make a complete bus interface in one integrated circuit (IC), which is small and cheap enough to be built into even the smallest and most price sensitive actuator, sensor or lamp, gets its supply voltage of 20 V (15.4 - 24.6 V) directly from the bus and only needs an absolute minimum amount of external components - often only a few small ceramic capacitors.

-• The hardware-based architecture gives a much higher reliability and failure tolerance than any fieldbus, which need a microprocessor on the sensor and actuator side, like all systems, which use high-level protocols or layers like OPC UA, TCP, UDP, Thread, Matter etc. The present Max-i implementation uses only approximately 6,000 gates corresponding to approximately 40,000 transistors.
+• The hardware-based architecture gives a much higher reliability and failure tolerance than any fieldbus, which need a microprocessor on the sensor, actuator or lamp side.
+This is achieved by means of a unique dual-phase clocking scheme for all flip-flops, which makes them tolerant to very big propagation delays and changes in transistor data, a rugged RC-oscillator (no crystal needed) and an absolute minimum amount of transistors.
+The present Max-i implementation uses only approximately 6,000 gates including all the different I/O objects corresponding to approximately 40,000 transistors.
 As a comparison, even the smallest ARM Cortex-M0 microprocessor uses approximately 12,000 gates, and if just a single transistor fails or there is a bug in the program, you can lose everything.
-With a single chip Max-i interface, you will only lose the function(s) that transistor is a part of and there is no software to go down.
-Besides, the use of a unique dual-phase clocking scheme for all flip-flops makes Max-i much more tolerant to changes in transistor data and single-event upsets (SEU) than any microprocessor.
+With Max-i, you will only lose the function(s) that transistor is a part of and there is no software to go down and no program memory to lose charge over time.

 • It uses bit-wise bus arbitration, which has many very important benefits compared to any other access method: